Supporting causes to assist in keeping communities healthy

 The term homeless is about more than people that are sleeping rough, it includes people living inadequate accommodation, those moving from one shelter to another, or people couch surfing.

-Domestic and family violence has emerged as one of the greatest social challenges in Australia.
+Domestic and family violence (DFV) continues to be one of the greatest social challenges in Australia.
 It can happen to anyone in any relationship, spanning across different communities, ages, cultures and genders.
 According to Australian Bureau of Statistics 2017 Personal Safety Study results, it is estimated that one in four women will experience some form of violence in their lifetime.

 Every year, approximately one in five Australians experiences a mental health issue and mental health issues are now the third leading cause of disability in Australia.
 Locally, our work across the other causes we support has highlighted for us the role mental health issues play in contributing to a healthy community.